toknowwhy/blocktree-resources-paper/README.md

-# resources-paper
+# The Blocktree's Resources Paper

-This repository contains the latest information about dAbacus resources.
+This repository contains the latest information about The Blocktree's resources.